Yellow-veined Widow (Palpopleura jucunda)

 Behaviour

-An inconspicuous species due to its small size and habit of flitting low between grass tufts, but males often perch at the top of a grass stem.
-Has a slow fluttering flight on cool days and a faster darting flight when hot.
-Often gregarious when they occur in good numbers and both sexes occur together.
+The Yellow-veined Widow is an inconspicuous species due to its small size and habit of flitting low between grass tufts.
+Males, however, often perch at the top of a grass stem.
+The Yellow-veined Widow has a slow fluttering flight on cool days and a faster darting flight when it is hot.
+They are often gregarious when they occur in good numbers, and both sexes occur in the same vicinity.

 Status and Conservation

-Palpopleura jucunda is a common but localised species.
-Listed as of Least Concern in the IUCN Red List of Threatened Species.
-It is a fairly tolerant species and occurs widely at both natural and man-made sites.
+Palpopleura jucunda is a common but localised species in South Africa.
+It is listed as of Least Concern in the IUCN Red List of Threatened Species.
+The Yellow-veined Widow is a fairly tolerant species and occurs widely at both natural and man-made sites.

 Distribution

-It is native to sub-Saharan Africa but is most widespread in Eastern, South-central and Southern Africa.
-Occurs from Ethiopia in the north right down to the southern tip of Africa in the Western Cape.
+The Yellow-veined Widow is native to sub-Saharan Africa but is most widespread in eastern, south-central and southern Africa.
+It occurs from Ethiopia in the north, right down to the southern tip of Africa in the Western Cape.

 Below is a map showing the distribution of records for Yellow-veined Widow in the OdonataMAP database as at February 2020.